walthowd/ha-node-red-automations/README.md

 # ha-node-red-automations
 Home Assistant Node-RED Automations

+## UPDATED 4/4/2018

+Added tab for notifications flows, set up vacation flows in Security tab - If family is outside of geozone, input boolean gets switched on  and then regular home automations flows are disabled and random lighting is turned on.
+Added Thermostat UI from /u/twitchy_fingers on Reddit to HA Dashboard.
+Finally a lot of small bug fixes to the logic in various flows.
+Thanks all for the feedback.

 ## About

 These are my personal automations and utilities for Home Assistant, using the node-red-contrib-homeassistant plugin.
 See the screenshots for quick visual representations of the flows or import ha-flows.json into your Node-RED or a test Node-RED project to see the logic.